Martin Salter: Political career

 Salter was selected as his party's candidate in Reading West for the 1997 general election, and he stood down from the council in 1996 to concentrate on the campaign.
 Incumbent Conservative MP Tony Durant had a majority of well over 10,000 from the 1992 general election, but his decision to stand down left the seat more in play.
 In the end, Salter gained the seat with a majority of around 3,000 against former MP Nicholas Bennett.

-Salter was an active constituency MP, with frequent appearances in the local media and at local meetings.
-He has a high local profile and in the 2001 election secured the second highest swing to Labour in the country.
-After his re-election in 2005, Salter was one of only six Labour MPs with a majority still higher than the 1997 landslide.

-In parliament, Salter served on the Select committee on Northern Ireland through the period of the Good Friday Agreement.
-He was also a member of the Modernisation Select Committee between 2001 and 2005, and in 2006 entered the Home Affairs Select Committee.
-Salter was the Chair of the South East Group of PLP between 1999 and 2003, was the Deputy Convenor of Labour's Parliamentary Campaign Team between 2003 and 2005, and was twice elected by fellow MPs as a member of Labour's Parliamentary Committee between 2005 and 2008.

-Salter was a member of the Multiple Sclerosis, Rwanda & Genocide, Football, Angling, Kashmir, Environment, Fibromyalgia, Endometriosis and Gurkha All Party Parliamentary Groups.
-Salter is also a founding member of Labour Friends of Searchlight, an organisation that seeks to oppose the far-right.
-He holds membership for several organisations and charities, including Greenpeace, National Trust, Amnesty International, Angling Conservation Association and the Green Lanes Environmental Action Movement.
-He is Patron of Cystinosis Foundation, Down Syndrome International Swimming Organisation, Berkshire MS Therapy Centre, ABC to Read, Thames Valley Positive Support, and is currently a Trustee of the Thames River Restorative Trust.
-He is the Vice-President of the Reading YMCA Trust.

 On 30 November 2005, Salter resigned as Parliamentary Private Secretary to Schools Minister Jacqui Smith over school reform proposals and co-authored the Alternative Education White Paper with a group of centre-left MPs including John Denham, Angela Eagle, Joan Ruddock and Alan Whitehead.
 In June 2007, he was appointed as vice-chair (Environment) of the Labour Party.

 On 10 February 2009, Salter announced that he would be standing down from the Commons at the next general election.

-Salter is only two days younger than Jane Griffiths, another former Labour MP, who represented the neighbouring Reading East constituency.